 The Assignee is harboring or allowing on the assigned land any person who has been excluded from the Rancheria by the Tribe or any law enforcement agency, or who presents a threat to the health, safety or welfare of the Rancheria community;

-The Assignee is guilty of child, family or elder abuse, or is allowing illegal drug possession, use, distribution or production on the land.
+The Assignee is guilty of child, family or elder abuse, or is allowing illegal drug possession, use, distribution or production on the land;

+The Assignee violates any agreement made with the Tribal Council regarding its Assignment.

 A violation of this Chapter, any regulation, policy or procedure promulgated under this Chapter shall be considered a violation of this Chapter.

-Notwithstanding the above-named considerations, the Tribe will not terminate an assignment solely based on political or religious affiliations, beliefs, or acts of the Assignee, or solely based on the sex, sexual orientation, or gender identity of the Assignee.
+Notwithstanding the above-named considerations, the Tribe will not revoke an assignment solely based on political or religious affiliations, beliefs, or acts of the Assignee, or solely based on the sex, sexual orientation, or gender identity of the Assignee.

+Any person may make a report of a violation of this Chapter to the Tribe’s Housing Department.
+Reports may be made confidentially in accordance with the Housing Department’s Policies and Procedures.

 PENALTIES.